 This board is connected with the Master controller board.
 The "RealSimControl Matrix" firmware code of the slave board reads matrix grid state and sends it to the master board.

 The "slave" controller board (Uno, Nano) is linked with the Master controller board using serial interface, when Tx output signal of one board is connected to the Rx iNput of another board.

 For the slave output control the serial port #1 (Tx1,Rx1) is used in RealSimControl .
 So, you should always connect the Tx pin (#1) of the slave board with Rx1 pin (#19) of the master board, and "slave" Rx (pin 0) - with the "master" Tx1 (pin #18).

-Note 2: When you need to upload Matrix board firmware to the slave board you need to disconnect the Rx,Tx wires before uploading.
-To simplify this you simply can add a "shut-off" switch breaking this two wires.
+3) When you need to upload Matrix board firmware to the slave board you need to disconnect the Rx,Tx wires before uploading.

 Don't keep it connected to USB port after the Matrix firmware upload.
-You can use any +5V source connected to the slave board using USB connector, or +5V pin.
+Use any +5V source connected to the slave board using USB connector, or +5V pin.